Sunday May 19 3:00 PM

 Now’s the Time

-Major, a third grader at the Pierce School in Brookline, is playing Now’s the Time by the alto saxophone legend, Charlie Parker.
+Major, a third grader at the Pierce School in Brookline, is playing Now’s the Time (arr.
+Pennel) by the alto saxophone legend, Charlie Parker.
 First recorded in 1945, with a group featuring a young Miles Davis on trumpet, Now’s the Time is a simple riff blues with bebop in its soul.
-The tune harkens back to Parker’s early days in Kansas City while exemplifying the musical revolution the Parker was leading.
+The tune harkens back to Parker’s early days in Kansas City while pointing towards the musical revolution the Parker was leading.

 Click below to listen to Charlie Parker’s recording of Now’s the Time.